sandeeprepala/UpRank/README.md

 docker run --name up_rank_nginx -p 8080:8080 -v C:\Users\sande\Desktop\Leaderboard_System\nginx.conf:/etc/nginx/nginx.conf:ro -d nginx:1.29
 ```

-By default the example `nginx.conf` in this repo listens on port `8080` and forwards to the three instances on `5001/5002/5003`.
+By default the example `nginx.conf` in this repo listens on port `8080` and forwards to the three API gateway instances on `4000/4001/4002`.

 4) Test with Postman / curl